Azure/no-token-in-the-browser-pattern/README.md

 The pattern works as follows:

 1. A user selects **Sign in** in the single-page application.
-2. The single-page application invokes Authorization Code flow via a redirect to the Azure AD authorization endpoint.
+2. The single-page application invokes Authorization Code flow via a redirect to the Microsoft Entra ID authorization endpoint.
 3. Users authenticate themselves.
 4. An Authorization Code flow response with an authorization code is redirected to the API Management callback endpoint.
-5. The API Management policy exchanges the authorization code for an access token by calling the Azure AD token endpoint.
+5. The API Management policy exchanges the authorization code for an access token by calling the Microsoft Entra ID token endpoint.
 6. The Azure API Management policy redirects to the application and places the encrypted access token in an `HttpOnly` cookie.
 7. The user invokes an external API call from the application via an API Management proxied endpoint.
 8. The API Management policy receives the API request, decrypts the cookie, and makes a downstream API call, adding the access token as an `Authorization` header.